lewagon/taxi-fare/README.md

-# Taxi Fare model
+# Taxi Fare deployment package

-The goal is to build a simple model and submit a training job to AI platform.

-Then we can AI platform to make **prediction** on new data.

-Here are the steps executed by `TaxiFareModel/trainer.py`:

-1. Get a sample of training data from Google Cloud Storage Bucket
-2. Train the model
-3. Upload the model to Google Cloud Storage
+You have the structure and a sample code for deploying a custom pipeline to production

+The code is very similar to the one you already implemented during week 5

+##
+This package serves two purposes:
+- give a package structure to deploy future ML model to production if you have those needs in your carreer as a data scientist
+- give a complete solution for the [last exercice](https://kitt.lewagon.com/camps/359/challenges?path=05-Production%2F05-Deploy-to-Production-day2%2F05-Deploy-on-All-data) of week 5:
+     - A pipeline with `custom preprocessing` (Custom encoders)
+     - A RandomSearchCV for Hyperparameter tuning
+     - A custom predictor class to make our own prdictions

-## Install Requirements
+## Prerequisite
 In the following, we suppose that:

 1. You have a GCP account, a project, a Service Account key on your disk and its path set up in the `GOOGLE_APPLICATION_CREDENTIALS` env key
 2. The "AI Platform Training & Prediction" + "Compute Engine API" on the console for your project
 3. A bucket on Google Cloud storage containing a file `data/data_taxi_trips_train_sample_set.csv`
 4. You are logged in (`gcloud auth login`) and you've set the project (`gcloud config set project PROJECT_ID`)

-## Clone this repo
+## Clone this repo and enter to branch solution

 In your terminal, run: